iamsad5566/web_scraping_Java/README.md

 How to use?
 ---
 1. Package the file with Maven and run the output `.jar` file (Check out if the main class is included in).
-2. Directly run this program through the `main` method under the `Crawler` class.
+2. Directly run this program through the `main` method under the `Scraping` class.
-> / src / main / java / Crawler.java
+> / src / main / java / Scraping.java
 3. Convert the `.jar` file to `.exe`, open it by simply double clicks.
 Visit [launch4j](http://launch4j.sourceforge.net/) for more detail.